fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.0.0/New-AzureMediaServicesAccount.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **New-AzureMediaServicesAccount** cmdlet creates a new Media Services account with the specified Media Services account name, datacenter location where you want to create the account, and an existing storage account name.
 The storage account has to be located in the same data center as the new Media Services account.

 ## EXAMPLES

-### 1: Create a new Media Services account
+### Example 1: Create a new Media Services account
 ```
 PS C:\> New-AzureMediaServicesAccount -Name "mediaserviceaccount" -StorageAccountName "storageaccount " -Location "West US"
 ```